 Copies and Counterparts.
 Copies of signatures to this Agreement will be valid, binding and effective as original signatures for all purposes under this Agreement.
 This Agreement may be executed in any number of counterparts, each of which will be an original but all of which taken together will constitute one agreement.

 Electronic Delivery of Disclosures and Schedule K-1.
 The Subscriber understands that the Fund and the Manager expect to deliver tax return information, including Schedule K-1s (each, a "K-1") to the Subscriber by either electronic mail, a posting to a Subscriber-accessible platform, or some other form of electronic delivery.
 Pursuant to IRS Rev. Proc.
 2012-17 (Feb.
 13, 2012), the Subscriber hereby expressly understands, consents to, and acknowledges such electronic delivery of tax returns and related information.
 Federal law prohibits the Fund, the Manager, or their affiliates and designees from disclosing, without consent, subscriber's tax return information to third parties or use of that information for purposes other than the preparation of subscriber's tax return.
-As part of subscription to this offering, the Fund, the Manager, or their designees may disclose subscriber's income tax return information to certain other affiliated entities or third-party service providers including, but not limited to Assure Services for tax return preparation and data aggregation purposes.
+As part of subscription to this offering, the Fund, the Manager, or their designees may disclose subscriber's income tax return information to certain other affiliated entities or third-party service providers including, but not limited to [Third-party Provider] for tax return preparation and data aggregation purposes.
 The Fund, the Manager, and their designees covenant they will keep and maintain subscriber's information in strict confidence, using such degree of care as is appropriate to avoid unauthorized access, use or disclosure, and will not use such information in violation of law.
-In executing this Agreement, subscriber authorizes the Fund, the Manager and/or Assure Services to disclose tax return information to certain Assure entities, their respective successors, affiliates and, or such other third-party service providers as subscriber may request or as may be required by the Fund or the Manager for purposes of completing tax return preparation and K-1 delivery pursuant to this agreement.
+In executing this Agreement, subscriber authorizes the Fund, the Manager and/or [Third-party Provider] to disclose tax return information to certain [Third-party Provider] entities, their respective successors, affiliates and, or such other third-party service providers as subscriber may request or as may be required by the Fund or the Manager for purposes of completing tax return preparation and K-1 delivery pursuant to this agreement.

 The Subscriber's consent to electronic delivery will apply to all future K–1s unless such consent is withdrawn by the Subscriber.

-If for any reason the Subscriber would like a paper copy of the K-1 after the Subscriber has consented to electronic delivery, the Subscriber may submit a request via email to funds@assurefundmgmt.com or send a written request to Assure Fund Management II, LLC, PO Box 171305, Salt Lake City, UT 84117.
+If for any reason the Subscriber would like a paper copy of the K-1 after the Subscriber has consented to electronic delivery, the Subscriber may submit a request via email to [Email Address] or send a written request to [Address].
 Requesting a paper copy of the Subscriber's K-1 will not be treated as a withdrawal of consent

 If the Subscriber in the future determines that it no longer consents to electronic delivery, the Subscriber will need to notify the Fund so that it can arrange for a paper K-1 to be delivered to the address that the Fund then currently has on file.
-The Subscriber may submit notice via email to funds@assurefundmgmt.com or send a written request Assure Fund Management II, LLC, PO Box 171305, Salt Lake City, UT 84117.
+The Subscriber may submit notice via email to [Email Address] or send a written request [Address].
 The Subscriber's consent is considered withdrawn on the date the Fund receives the written request to withdraw consent.
 The Fund will confirm the withdrawal and its effective date in writing.
 A withdrawal of consent does not apply to a K-1 that was emailed to the Subscriber before the effective date of the withdrawal of consent.

 The Fund (or the Manager) will cease providing statements to the Subscriber electronically if the Subscriber provides notice to withdraw consent, if the Subscriber ceases to be a Member of the Fund, or if regulations change to prohibit the form of delivery.